luusi/MDP-Planner-Chip-Production/README.md

 The following sections are:
 - Preliminaries
+- Structure of the code
-- Instructions to reproduce the experiments
+- Instructions on how to run the code

 ## Preliminaries